Sai-Karthik-Shankar/IoT_Lab_Material/SH_2003b_1005_T01_DTE_EN_Connect_with_the_internet_BayernWLAN/SH_2003b_1005_T01_DTE_EN_Connect_with_the_internet_BayernWLAN.md

 ## Retrospective

 Please answer the following questions
-1. When do you have an IP and when do you have a MAC?
+1. What is the difference between MAC and IP?

 2. Do you find an easier way to configure your WiFi access?